MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 Even though the ecobee predates the HomeKit rules I’ve set for our house, it follows them nonetheless:

 1. Make sure all smart accessories can still be controlled via physical controls.
-2. Keep it practical; keep it to enhancements that actually make sense.
+2. Keep it practical; stick to enhancements that actually make sense.

 ## Stay Smart, Stay Economical